-Later, the Dunnes decided to remove the whole second floor to ensure that the ground floor would survive an earthquake.
+Later, it was decided to remove the whole second floor – perhaps to ensure that the ground floor would survive an earthquake.
 This home still stands on San Felipe Road between Pacheco Pass and Shore Road.

-During their 42 years of marriage, the couple traveled around the world several times.
+Despite their different taste in living conditions, the couple traveled around the world several times.
 The Dunnes had no children but James enjoyed collecting the latest in cars and appreciated fine thoroughbred horses.

 James is associated with the four-way intersection of San Felipe and Shore Roads called “Dunne Corner.”
 According to the 1977 book, East of the Gabilans by Marjorie Pierce, the intersection was at one time called “Chase’s Corner” for the bar at that location.
 In a 1993 Pinnacle article written by Greg Grewell, it was told that Dunne was there so frequently and dependably, “the location became known as Dunneville because, if James couldn’t be found at the ranch, he could be found there.”
 Today, Dunneville Restaurant and Market are on the same spot.